 Failure to publish undermines truth, but that only matters if the truth matters.
 There have been many other shenanigans over the decades.

 These considerations are endemic to mainstream nutritional science.
 Certainly, there are scientists doing good work in diet and health, but they are not mainstream, and they rarely get on the radar.
-If the do, they soon get shot at.
+If they do, they soon get shot at.
 Mainstream nutritional science is ruthlessly protective of its hegemony.

 Here’s an example from as recent as 2019.
 An international group of scientists revisited the evidence against dietary red meat.
 They noted that the evidence was from observational studies and therefore weak.
 Their analysis of all available studies led them to the conclusion that eating red meat was not harmful and that there is no reason to alter our eating patterns.
 They published 6 papers on various aspects of this topic in the Annals of Internal Medicine – a prestigious peer-reviewed medical journal.
 Mainstream nutritional science reacted with hostility to this conclusion and demanded the articles be retracted.
 In other words, that the papers be removed from the journal and quashed.
 Retraction is a serious step for a scientific journal to take, and usually only enacted for scientific fraud (intentional or unintentional).
-In this case, the journal rejected the demand – this one got under the nutritional radar.
+In this case, the journal rejected the demand – this one got under the nutritionist radar.
 Still, there will be instances where discordant studies can be sidelined by other means (e.g. restricting funding, manipulation of the peer-review system, editorial pressures, academic intimidation, etc.).

 The problem is with the term ‘Nutritional Science’ – calling something science doesn’t necessarily make it so.
-Still, nutrition started out with good scientific intentions, and successes, building on the life sciences (biology, chemistry, physiology).
+Still, nutrition started out with good scientific intentions, building on the life sciences (biology, chemistry, physiology).
 The first success, from the 19th century, was in recognising the importance of macronutrients (protein, fat, and carbohydrate) for energy and health.
 Then, the beginning of the 20th century saw what was arguably nutrition’s greatest moment – the identification of nutrient-deficiency diseases and their causes.
-Vitamins were discovered, and several significant medical conditions treated (scurvy, beriberi, rickets etc).
+Vitamins were discovered, minerals recognised, and several significant medical conditions treated (scurvy, beriberi, rickets etc).

 However, by the mid 20th century, nutrition started to lose its way by thinking that it could go beyond nutrient-deficiency to predict and manage life itself, in the form of determining what constituted the elements of diet and health.
 This advice was formulated over time, and influenced by various factors such as the rise of nutritional epidemiology (observational studies), the expansion of large-scale crop agriculture and food processing, the involvement of the State and an increasing interest in ‘health’.
 It took a while, but during this process, nutritional science morphed into a kind of nutritional scientism – the superficial and simplistic use of science in the service of nutritional ideology.
-Instead of an accumulating evidence-base, dietary advice was built around a sense of righteousness – e.g. the virtue of plants, the decadence of meat and the embrace of modernity.
+Instead of an accumulating evidence-base, dietary advice was increasingly built around a sense of righteousness – e.g. the virtue of plants, the decadence of meat and the embrace of modernity.